“The privilege of a lifetime is to become who you truly are.”

 I was also raised alongside an incredibly talented and compassionate older sister, Elizabeth.
 We were 14 months apart and often treated like twins.
 My sister suffered from debilitating cycles of depression and addiction.
 While she was never formally diagnosed with a mental health condition, I believe she had bipolar disorder.
 Elizabeth taught me so much in her short life.
 She taught me the value in non-judgemental listening, when all I wanted to do was solve and fix.
-I simply could not bare to see her in pain, and that feeling of helplessness is a deep wound that is still felt to this very day.
+I simply could not bare to see her in pain, and that feeling of helplessness is a deep wound that I still feel to this day.
 I owe her more than words can explain for being my sister, and for ultimately teaching me the importance of life.
 On October 13th, 2013 my sister died.
 She was only 26 years old.
 Her loss pierced through the layers of beliefs and foundations on which I saw the world.
-It led me on a journey towards understanding my own mortality and living a more spiritual life.
-It’s like the latin phrase, memento mori, remembering that one day I’ll be dead helps me steer away from fear and lean into love.
-Fear is greatest killer of life.
+It led me on a journey towards understanding my own mortality and seeking answers through spirituality.

 I’ve been on a harrowing and painful journey through grief which ultimately led to a career in transpersonal art therapy.
 In many ways, it feels like it found me.
 I never considered a career in art therapy even though I love both art and psychology.
 Somehow combining the two never clicked.
 My sister was also a gifted artist and I believe my work pays tribute to her life.
 I know she would have loved transpersonal art therapy, I know she would have been so proud of me.
 I just wish that she could have lived long enough to know about that this form of therapy existed.